Ravi Allada

 Ravi Allada (born 1967) is an Indian-American chronobiologist studying the circadian and homeostatic regulation of sleep primarily in the fruit fly Drosophila.
-He is currently the Executive Director of the Michigan Neuroscience Institute (MNI), a collective which connects neuroscience investigators across the University of Michigan to probe the mysteries of the brain on a cellular, molecular, and behavioral level.
+He is currently the executive director of the Michigan Neuroscience Institute (MNI), a collective which connects neuroscience investigators across the University of Michigan to probe the mysteries of the brain on a cellular, molecular, and behavioral level.
 Working with Michael Rosbash, he positionally cloned the Drosophila Clock gene.
 In his laboratory at Northwestern, he discovered a conserved mechanism for circadian control of sleep-wake cycle, as well as circuit mechanisms that manage levels of sleep.

 Early life

-Ravi Allada was born on August 20, 1967, in Midland, Michigan, to Indian immigrant parents, Sambasiva Rao and Jayalakshmi.
+Allada was born on August 20, 1967, in Midland, Michigan, to Indian immigrant parents, Sambasiva Rao and Jayalakshmi.
 Allada has two brothers, Vivek and Gopal, who both currently work as physicians.
 At the age of 11, Allada won 3rd place in a free throw competition.
 Allada's interest in sports also led him to track baseball statistics, which triggered Ravi Allada's interest in math and later, his research on jet lag for MLB players.